mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 #### 0:00

-**Katagiri Roshi**: Good morning.
+**Katagiri Roshi:** Good morning.
 It seems like we haven’t had a talk on a Saturday for a long time.
 For me, it seems to be for many years. *[He laughs.]* Anyway, I am very glad to have this opportunity today.

 The other day one of the students asked me about devotion.
 He said we are often “duped” by devotion.
 I don’t know why, but he said so.
 I thought it was because he was too involved in his individual personality or individual world; his understanding was not over a wide range.
 Not only him, but for anyone, if your understanding is very narrow, you are duped by whatever it is: dharma, Buddhism, Christianity, or even the self – you are duped even by the idea of the self.
 So today I would like to talk about *devotion*.